mobify/workshop--adaptivejs-site-1x/README.md

 The site we'll be using for this workshop is http://www.merlinspotions.com.

 We'll be using git to switch between steps in the workshop.
 If you're not familiar with git, take a look through some of their [documentation](http://git-scm.com/documentation).
+We'll also be using require.js in most of the JavaScript files in the project, documentation for require.js can be found [here](http://requirejs.org/docs/start.html).

 Please follow the installation steps below to get your computer ready for the workshop.
 Once you're done, follow the directions in the **Ready to Start** section.